DMachala-0/T500-CAD-files/README.md

 Collection of CAD files for T500 thinkpad

-Dimensions may not be accurate for single part print, tested only as sliced parts
+Dimensions may not be accurate for single part print, tested only as sliced parts.

-Files from diffrent CAD program (solvespace, freecad), and time
+Files from diffrent CAD programs (solvespace, freecad), and time.

+Some are simplified.